Barefoot Luxury at Kanuhura Maldives: A Little Slice of Paradise in the Lhaviyani Atoll

 Imagine the ultimate castaway adventure, only 1,000 times better.
 There’s no Wilson here but Kanuhura offers the idyllic Maldivian paradise experience, complete with beach chic design, outstanding service and the most gobsmacking private island you’ve ever set your eyes upon.
-If you’re looking for an amazing boutique resort in Maldives that’s easily reachable from Male International Airport and won’t cost you an absolute fortune, read on for my Kanuhura Maldives hotel review!
+If you’re looking for an amazing boutique resort in Maldives that’s easily reachable from Male International Airport and won’t cost you an absolute fortune, read on for my Kanuhura Maldives review!

 Heading to the Maldives?
 Read this first: 14 Things You Should Know Before You Travel to the Maldives